Physics-50/Module-1/docs/week3.md

 ## Before you begin

 Before plotting your data you will want to address any major concerns that may have been raised with your analysis on the checkpoint.
 In particular, make sure you are estimating your uncertainty correctly.
-For this experiment we anticipate that in all cases your uncertainty will have been dominated by random uncertainty.
-Make sure you have also propagated this uncertainty in angle to yield an uncertainty in the coefficient of static friction.
+For this experiment we anticipate that in all cases your uncertainty will have been dominated by random uncertainty (the SEM of repeated trials).
+Make sure you have propagated this uncertainty in angle to yield an uncertainty in the coefficient of static friction.
 This should have been done last week, but if you had any issues this would be a good time to check in with an instructor.

 If issues were raised with your histograms you should also talk to an instructor.
 You may need to collect additional data (and include it in your analysis) to reach a satisfactory conclusion.

 ## Finding the Mean Value and Random Error by Fitting a Horizontal Line

-At this point you should be thinking about how to analyze your data for consistency with your hypothesis and, if the results are consistent with the hypothesis, generate a mean value to report.
+At this point you should be thinking about how to analyze your data for consistency with your hypothesis and, if the results are consistent with the hypothesis, generate an overall best value of $$\mu_s$$ to report.
 You should have multiple measured values for the coefficient of friction from measurements with different mass.
 Measurements for different mass should each have their own random error $$\delta\mu_{s_1}, \delta\mu_{s_2}, ..., \delta\mu_{s_n}$$.
 How should you combine these to get the best final value for coefficient of friction?
-What is the correct random error for that final value?
+What is the correct uncertainty for that final value?
 And how should you gauge whether the results are consistent with your hypothesis?

 Just averaging the different values is not the best method of combining the data, because some of the values are more certain than others.
 If we are getting directions in a strange town, we naturally weight conflicting advice according to how certain each person seems about the directions they are giving us.
 We need to do something similar --- but more quantitative --- with our several values for the coefficient of static friction.